ashe848/ashe848.github.io/README.md

 I'm making this website because the Rutherford College physics teachers have come and left in the past year, which has made it difficult for Level 3 students, due to the need to adapt to multiple teaching styles within the span of one year.

+I started this website in 2015 with the aim of making it go live, but unforeseeably, I fell out of love with actual physics content as the year went on, so the uploading of content will be much slower than what's said on the site.